 - Use an enzyme cleaner like the Out!
 Pet Stain and Odor Remover (available in Amazon).
 Just in case you don’t have an enzyme cleaner, use clean, cool water, then blot dry afterward.

 Why not use a towel instead?

-You can use a towel but the purpose of using a paper towel and newspaper is two-fold.
+You can use a cloth towel but the purpose of a paper towel is two-fold.
 First obviously is to absorb urine and the second purpose is potty training.
-Throw both of these into your pet’s litter basket or their designated “pee” zone, that way you transfer the urine scent from the carpet to their litter box and tell them that’s where they’re supposed to pee.

 Clean those rugs

-To spot urine stains on your carpet, turn off the lights then use a black light to spot all soiled areas.
-Mark those areas down with a chalk.
+- To spot urine stains on carpets, turn off the lights then use an Ultraviolet blacklight like this available in Amazon to spot all soiled areas.
+Mark those areas down with chalk.